 As an Amazon Prime member, I enjoy the benefits of ordering health supplements online.
-Competitive prices, better quality and fast delivery are amongst those benefits.
+Competitive prices, better quality, and fast delivery are amongst those benefits.
 A good quality probiotics can cost $65-$90 per bottle.
-However, delivery time and transit conditions (i.e. temperature and humidity) has to be optimum to yield a successful delivery and keep the living organisms viable.
+However, delivery time and transit conditions (i.e. temperature and humidity) have to be perfect to yield a successful delivery and keep the living organisms viable.

 Drone Delivery System Challenges and Blockchain to the Rescue

 Last year, the FAA predicted that 452,000 commercial drones would be in use by 2022, but now it expects the industry to hit that size around the beginning of next year.
 The FAA predicts the commercial drone market will triple over the next five years, hitting 835,000 aircraft by 2023.
 Commercial drones, which are used for research, pilot training, filming, building inspection and a slew of other professional activities, are typically more expensive and robust than the model aircraft used by hobbyists, but recreational drones are far more numerous, according to the FAA.
 Today, officials estimate there are roughly 1.25 million amateur drones in use across the country, and they expect the market to grow to 1.4 million by 2023.

 With gargantuan companies like Google and Amazon working on launching delivery drone projects for public use, the sky may be filled with thousands of drones milling about sooner than we think.
 With thousands of drones in the sky, there will be both opportunities and challenges to take into consideration.
 Without proper auditing, tracking and security, drone technology could create more harm than good.